coderefinery/documentation/_episodes/05-rtd.md

 Let us set up the webhook:

-### Create a webhook and verify that changes to the repository automatically refresh the website
+### Create a webhook on GitHub and webhook integration on Read the Docs

-You may first need to set up an incoming webhook integration on Read the Docs:
+You will first need to set up an incoming webhook integration on Read the Docs:

 - Click on your project's "Integrations" admin dashboard page and select "Add integration"
 - As integration type, choose "GitHub incoming webhook"